philote/masks-newgeneration-unofficial/README.md

 # Masks: A New Generation (unofficial)

 Masks: A New Generation moves for PbtA System (https://gitlab.com/asacolips-projects/foundry-mods/pbta).
+You can install this system with this link: https://gitlab.com/asacolips-projects/foundry-mods/pbta/-/jobs/artifacts/beta/raw/system.json?job=build-beta

 The content from this module is from **Masks: A New Generation** from **Magpie Games**.
 You can get the PDF at: https://magpiegames.com/masks/